riccardomarton/lightlyjs/README.md

 It is made for use primarly with Cordova/Phonegap, so it doesn't change the actual URL of the page.
 Possibly it will be a future implementation.

 ## Initialization ##
-To initialize an app using lightly.js simply invoke the *nowjs* function inside a variable.
+To initialize an app using lightly.js simply invoke the *lightly* function inside a variable.

 	var app = lightly();

 ## Container ##
 The container is the element which contains the entire app.
-The container is the element which throws all the events triggered by nowjs.
+The container is the element which throws all the events triggered by lightly.

 By default it is the *body*, but you can change it by using the *setContainer* method.